Group representation constituency: Diversion from original purpose

 The official justification for the GRC scheme is to entrench minority representation in Parliament.
 However, opposition parties have questioned the usefulness of GRCs in fulfilling this purpose, especially since Singapore has not faced the issue of minorities being under-represented in Parliament.
-In fact, statistics show that all PAP minority candidates have won regularly and that the only two MPs to lose their seats in 1984 were "racially" Chinese.
+In fact, statistics show that all PAP minority candidates have won regularly and that the only two MPs to lose their seats in 1984 were ethnically Chinese.
 One of them was beaten by a minority candidate.
-In addition, Joshua Benjamin Jeyaratnam of the Workers' Party of Singapore won a by-election in 1981 at Anson, a largely Chinese constituency, and the first elected Chief Minister of Singapore was David Marshall who was Jewish.
+In addition, Joshua Benjamin Jeyaratnam of the WP won a by-election in 1981 at Anson, a largely Chinese constituency, and the first elected Chief Minister of Singapore was David Marshall who was Jewish.
 Technically, as the size of GRCs has increased, the minority has had less representation overall as the proportion of minority MPs per GRC has been reduced.
 Since minority MPs are a numerical minority in Parliament, their political clout has also been reduced.

-In February 2017, then-Minister in the Prime Minister's Office Chan Chun Sing said that if a minority candidate leaves their group representation constituency (GRC), a by-election will not be called.
+In February 2017, Minister in the Prime Minister's Office Chan Chun Sing said that if a minority candidate leaves their group representation constituency (GRC), a by-election will not be called.
 Chan claimed that the goals of having enough minority members in Parliament, and to ensure no political campaign on issues of race and religion, would still be met even if the minority member of the GRC left.

 Furthermore, the GRC scheme is now used as a recruiting tool for the PAP.
 In 2006, Goh Chok Tong stated, "Without some assurance of a good chance of winning at least their first election, many able and successful young Singaporeans may not risk their careers to join politics".
-Indeed, every PAP GRC team is helmed by a major figure such as a minister, and this allows new candidates to ride on the coat-tails of the experienced PAP members.
+Every PAP GRC team is helmed by a major figure such as a minister, and allowed candidates to ride on the coat-tails of the established PAP members.
 Since 1991, the PAP has generally not fielded first-time candidates in SMC wards.
 On the other hand, one of the "in-built weaknesses" of GRCs may be that "through no fault of their own or that of their team", "high-value" MPs can be voted out; this was said to have occurred when former Minister for Foreign Affairs George Yeo lost his parliamentary seat to a Workers' Party of Singapore team in Aljunied GRC at the 2011 general election.

 It is also said that GRCs serve more as administrative tools than to ensure minority representation.
 The size of GRCs was increased to take advantage of economies of scale when managing the wards.
 However, whether GRCs are required for this purpose is arguable, as Goh Chok Tong stated in 1988 that MPs in SMCs could still group together after elections to enjoy economies of scale.